mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 The 'Plot Guess' check-box can be used to enable/disable the guess curve in the top preview plot.

 Output
 ~~~~~~

 The results of the fit may be plotted and saved under the 'Output' section of the fitting interfaces.

-Next to the 'Plot Output' label, you can select a parameter to plot and then click 'Plot' to plot it with error
+Next to the 'Plot' label, you can select a parameter to plot and then click 'Plot' to plot it with error
 bars across the fit spectra (if multiple data-sets have been used, a separate plot will be produced for each data-set).
 The 'Plot Output' options will be disabled after a fit if there is only one data point for the parameters.

+During a sequential fit, the parameters calculated for one spectrum become the start parameters for the next spectrum to be fitted.
+Although this normally yields better parameter values for the later spectra, it can also lead to poorly fitted parameters if the
+next spectrum is not 'related' to the previous spectrum.
+It may be useful to replace this poorly fitted spectrum with the results
+from a single fit using the 'Edit Result' option.
+Clicking the 'Edit Result' button will allow you to modify the data within your *_Results* workspace using results
+produced from a singly fit spectrum.
+See the algorithm :ref:`ReplaceIndirectFitResultBin <algm-ReplaceIndirectFitResultBin>`.

 Clicking the 'Save Result' button will save the result of the fit to your default save location.